Manage patient care data with our 100% online HIT program

 Associate of Applied Science - Health Information Technology (69 Credits)

 Learn to analyze, manage and use patient data and health information resources as a health care information technologist with the health information technology associate degree at Davenport University.
-Delivered through real-time virtual learning (RTV) classes, this two-year online health information technology degree is led by faculty who have real-world experience and hold industry-recognized credentials, including Registered Health Information Administrator (RHIA) and Certified in Healthcare Privacy and Security (CHPS).
+Take this two-year health information technology degree 100% online through our Online+ Livestream classes (formerly known as real-time virtual) or in-person on our W.A.
+Lettinga Campus.
+This in-person or online health information technology degree is led by faculty who have real-world experience and hold industry-recognized credentials, including Registered Health Information Administrator (RHIA) and Certified in Healthcare Privacy and Security (CHPS).

 Enrich your online learning experience and make valuable connections through Davenport’s faculty mentoring program, online tutors and Allied Health/Health Information Student and Alumni Association.
 Hands-on clinicals at a health care site near you will also help put you on a path to earning the health information technologist salary you deserve.

 A health information technology degree focuses on analyzing, managing and using patient care data and health information resources to manage medical records, understand reimbursement and research, coding, and uphold the highest health information standards.

 Accredited by the CAHIIM, Davenport’s fully online health information technology associate degree program will prepare you to sit for the Registered Health Information Technician (RHIT) exam so you can earn the credential you need to become a health care information technologist.

 Explore classes for Davenport’s health information technology degree